Rich product content. You've probably heard the term before - and if not, you have now. But what, exactly, is rich product content?

 In an increasingly competitive ecommerce environment, brands and retailers need to do everything they can to stand out.
 Developing rich product content is a great step in that direction.

-Effective product content management systems ensure that the rich product content is being leverage to the utmost, maximizing consumer engagement across channels and boosting revenue in the process.
+Effective product experience management systems ensure that the rich product content is being leverage to the utmost, maximizing consumer engagement across channels and boosting revenue in the process.